 As my morning there progressed, mothers and daughters, groups of friends, and shoppers replaced business folk and elderly gentlemen at the tables.
 The service was fast, and what you might call grumpily friendly in the time-honoured Viennese tradition.

 Otherwise, Café Ritter ticks all the usual boxes: marbled tabletops, worn wooden chairs, a selection of newspapers, cakes, pastries, coffee specialties, and a quite traditional coffee house food menu with light snacks and meals.
-Prices seemed very reasonable compared to some of the old town cafés, too.
+Prices seemed reasonable compared to some of the old town cafés, too.

 Certainly one to consider if you like tradition combined with a bit of a local buzz about the place.